Wanna know some incredibly fun facts about South Korea? Today, we will discover interesting things about the country and why people love it so much.

-Did you see the characters' clothes in K-drama series like Jewel in The Palace, Scarlet Heat Ryeo, Empress Ki, Moon Embracing the Sun, and Love in the Moonlight?
-There are varieties of Hanbok that are worn on different occasions like weddings.
+Did you see the characters’ clothes in K-drama series like Jewel in The Palace, Scarlet Heart Ryeo, Empress Ki, Moon Embracing the Sun, and Love in the Moonlight?
+There are varieties of Hanboks that are worn on different occasions like weddings.
 Those are Hanboks which are traditional Korean clothing.
 During ancient times, both men and women wore Hanbok.
 Full-leg pants and a wide-sleeved jacket are included in the masculine version.

-When you're talking to someone older than you or someone with high status than you, like your boss, you should use the formal or polite form.
+When you’re talking to someone older than you or someone with high status than you, like your boss, you should use the formal or polite form.
 Talking casually is for friends or when agreed upon.
-This is an essential thing to learn to avoid being disrespectful and offending someone.
+This is essential to learn to avoid being disrespectful and offending someone.

-Let's admit it, South Korean men, especially K-pop idols, are probably one of the reasons why wearing makeup like eyeliner, lip gloss, high lighter, and foundation has been normalized in this modern society.
+Let’s admit it, South Korean men, especially K-pop idols, are probably one of the reasons why wearing makeup like eyeliner, lip gloss, high lighter, and the foundation has been normalized in this modern society.

-In the Western World, they believe that 13 is an unlucky number, but in South Korea, it's the number 4.
+In the Western World, they believe that 13 is an unlucky number, but in South Korea, it’s the number 4.
 If you visit South Korea, you will note that the number 4 is uncommon because it sounds like the term for death.
 If you enter a multiple-story building, you might notice there is no 4th floor written in elevator buttons.

 One of the incredibly interesting and weird things about South Koreans is that they eat live octopuses.
 They cut live octopus and put it in their bowl.
-Others prefer to chop the still moving legs off, eat the legs, and then stew the rest of the carcass.
-If you're into a different kind of dining experience, this is definitely a must-try one.
+Others prefer to chop the still-moving legs off, eat the legs, and then stew the rest of the carcass.
+If you’re into a different kind of dining experience, this is definitely a must-try one.

 Kim Soo-Hyun, Kim Seon Ho, Jennie Kim, and Kim Da-mi.
 These are just a few of the tons of South Koreans that have Kim as their last name.
 During the ancient Korean civilization, the last name Kim together with Lee and Park is for the royals and elite only.
-But in 500 years of ruling Joseon, Koreans began to acquire last names, and they used these three major last names because of their royal roots.
+But in 500 years of ruling Joseon, Koreans began to acquire last names and used these three major last names because of their royal roots.

 BTS, Jennie Kim, Park Seo-Joon – if you’re familiar with these people, then the Korean wave has already reached you.
 Today, South Koreans are being known not just in Asian countries but in the whole world.